Mad-Rabb1t/Tinder/readme.md

-The MVP of a dating app similar to Tinder
+The MVP of a dating org.app similar to Tinder

 In collaboration with https://github.com/iturkan6